macatangay-shaine/Final-Project-ML-KRR-1AY2526---Verdantia---EcoCats---G10/README.md

 Verdantia is a smart gardening assistant developed as a final project for a Knowledge Representation and Reasoning / Machine Learning course.
 The system is designed to help users make basic gardening decisions by combining a machine learning model for crop recommendation with a rule-based approach for plant health diagnosis.

-The project focuses on applying theoretical concepts from class into a working system rather than building a production-level application.
-Emphasis was placed on model integration, rule formulation, and end-to-end functionality.

 ---

 ## Features